thoughtworks-jumpstart/guides/docs/backend-web-development/express-param-processing.md

 ## Router-level

-Note that the routers will not be affected by `app.param`.
+Note that the routers will not inherit the callbacks we add using `app.param`.

-`router.param`
+Quoting the Express.js docs on `app.param`:

+> Param callback functions are local to the router on which they are defined.
+They are not inherited by mounted apps or routers.
+Hence, param callbacks defined on app will be triggered only by route parameters defined on app routes.

+To define the parameter callbacks on a router instead, use `router.param`.